 - Co-contraction of the glove side rotator cuff, and retraction of the glove side scapula toward the middle of the spine.
 The dual purpose of glove side efficiency is to remove muscle slack and to optimize the length-tension relationship in the torso.
 Glove side scapular retraction (pinching the shoulder blade toward the spine and downward toward the back pocket) allows the muscles around the lead shoulder (the rotator cuff and the deltoid) to co-contract.
 This component assists with the timing and synergy of the hip-to-shoulder separation and subsequent rotation of the torso around the front hip.
 If isometric co-contraction of the lead arm rotator cuff and scapular muscles is not achieved, muscle slack will remain and the lead shoulder girdle will not stabilize enough to anchor torso rotation and/or deceleration.
 The elastic properties of the muscles of the upper torso will not be optimized and the athlete will not reach his full potential.

 - Transfer of elastic energy through the torso by means of well-timed hip to shoulder separation.
 When the front foot hits the ground, the back hip should have rotated the hips toward the target.
 This lower half move coupled with glove side scapular retraction and co-contraction of the muscles around the lead shoulder serves to remove the muscle slack from the torso.
 It also helps to place all the trunk muscles in the perfect length-tension relationship to transfer power from the lower body to the upper body and ultimately to the arm.
 Every pitcher must find the exact amount of hip-to-shoulder separation they need to maximize the length-tension relationship of his trunk musculature while still creating a stretch that capitalizes on the elastic properties of the connective tissue of the torso.
 Contrary to popular belief, this doesn’t mean that every pitcher should be trying to achieve the highest degree of hip-to-shoulder separation and thus the most amount of “stretch”.
 For energy to be efficiently transferred from the lower body to the upper body, the torso muscles must stretch and contract at just the right time.
 More is not necessarily better.
-The timing of the separation of the hips and the shoulders is probably more important than the degree of excursion achieved.
+The timing of the separation of the hips from the shoulders is probably more important than the degree of excursion achieved.
 In addition to separatin the hips from the shoulders in a 2-dimensional view, another key peice of the trynk attractor is “chest out while rotating.

 When attractors become stable, the body automatically begins eliminating fluctuators and the movement becomes more efficient.
 However, we must proceed with caution.
 If our training lacks variability, we risk allowing the attractors to become too stable.
 If the attractors become too stable, nearly ALL fluctuators are eliminated and the athlete loses adjustability.
 Under these conditions, if the movement begins to veer toward patterns of tissue stress or failure, the athlete has no pre-rehearsed adjustment options available.
 Ironically, the “perfection” of his mechanics renders him unable to protect himself.
 The essence of movement efficiency is to have attractors that are stable, but not too stable, and to have some fluctuators available, but not too many.
 Stabilize the attractors and add variability in your training to develop just enough of the necessary fluctuators to allow for adjustability.